 Hated by his ennemies, who variuously describe himas a “bloody terrorist”or a “baby killer”, adored by his partisans who propagated a personality calling him a “Sun” and a “prophet”.
+It is the people who changes according to the situation and the timings.
+This is not their fault either.
+It is they who praise someone for their good deeds; on the other hand it is they who curses the same person for some bad deeds done.
+Click this link now to hear the ideas from experts too.
 The truth lies somewhere in between.
 Abdullah Ocalan is not in any way an ordinary personality.
 This man, who embodied the hopes of a large section of the Kurdish people, was undeniably an exceptional guerrilla leader: he will be recorded in history as the man who knew how to muster, and more importantly, organise, a formidable fighting force of several thousands Kurdish fighters.

 An exceptional guerrilla leader